-- Marijuana contains the mind altering chemical THC, which can affect mood, judgment, senses, movement, and memory.
+- Marijuana contains the mind altering chemical THC, which can affect mood, concentration, judgment, senses, movement, and memory.

 - Short-term effects of marijuana depend on how strong the THC is, and whether alcohol or other drugs are used at the same time.